Chart Color Schemes

 Currumbin Valley - Tallebudgera ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Currumbin Valley-Tallebudgera has a cultural diversity below average, with 80.5% of its population born in Australia, 89.5% being citizens, and 95.1% speaking English only at home.
-Christianity is the predominant religion, comprising 46.3% of the population, compared to 50.5% across the rest of Queensland.
-The top three ancestry groups are English (32.7%), Australian (27.0%), and Irish (9.2%).
+Currumbin Valley-Tallebudgera had a cultural diversity index below average, with 80.5% of its population born in Australia, 89.5% being citizens, and 95.1% speaking English only at home.
+The predominant religion was Christianity, comprising 46.3% of the population, compared to 50.5% across the rest of Queensland.
+Regarding ancestry, the top three groups were English (32.7%), Australian (27.0%), and Irish (9.2%).

 Frequently Asked Questions - Diversity